mlschillo/arXivClassifier/README.md

-%md
-#Classify scientific abstracts into their subfields
+# Classify scientific abstracts into their subfields

 In this project I fine-tune a pre-trained bert model to achieve this goal.
 To get more details about the methods, goals, and results, check out Blog.md or see the post on [Medium](https://marjorie-loganschillo.medium.com/dear-theoretical-physics-if-we-pass-each-other-on-the-street-in-10-years-will-we-even-recognize-7611bb8c5a0a).